adeline-bose/ICT-Project-2/README.md

 ## 🚀 Key Features

 ### 1. User Authentication
 * **Triple Roles:** Separate registration flows for "Buyers" and "Sellers.
-"Admin" roles can be assigned only by modifying the `role` column directly from the database"
+"Admin" roles can be assigned only by modifying the `role` column directly from the database
 * **Account Management:** Secure login and registration system.
 * **PHP Backend:** Forms are set up to post to a PHP backend (`src/login.php`, `src/register.php` etc).